COMPARISON OF LOTUS HYDROGEN PLASMA COMBI BOILERS VS NATURAL GAS COMBI BOILERS

 3. Economy: Cost of Operation and Fuel Dependency

-Lotus Hydrogen Plasma Boilers: If integrated with solar panels, wind turbines, or geothermal systems, these boilers achieve zero fuel cost and become entirely independent of external energy sources.
-Their operational electricity consumption is 65% lower than electric boilers, making them very cost-effective in the long term.
+Lotus Hydrogen Plasma Boilers: If integrated with solar panels, wind turbines, or geothermal systems, these boilers achieve zero fuel cost and become entirely independent of fuel supply.
+When connected to grid system their operational electricity consumption is 65% lower than electric boilers, making them very cost-effective in the long term.

 Natural Gas Boilers: Operational costs depend on fluctuating natural gas prices.
 During shortages or geopolitical crises, gas prices can rise, leading to higher heating costs.
 Gas boilers also require regular servicing to maintain safety and efficiency, adding to the overall cost.